 Q: Should I name 90s artists directly in the prompt?

-A: Use phrasing like in the style of instead of just the artist name.
-Suno is more reliable when you bracket the reference with a style keyword and the production era, which gives it stylistic cues rather than a literal voice clone.
+A: Use phrasing like in the style of [act] rather than the bare artist name.
+Suno is more reliable when you bracket the reference with a style keyword and the production era, which gives it stylistic cues instead of attempting a literal voice clone.
+A name on its own can also get filtered or ignored.

 Q: My 90s ballad sounds too modern — fix?